Fitbit Charge 5 looks like the best Fitbit (until we get the Wear OS watch, at least)

 The Charge 5, arriving in the fall but available for preorder now, is Fitbit's update to its Charge line of fitness bands.
-It's thicker than the recent Fitbit Luxe, but has more features and sensors.
+The design -- which had an early reveal in a leak this month -- is thicker than the recent Fitbit Luxe, but has more features and sensors.
 It lacks the extra watch faces and apps of the Versa 3 and Sense, but that's OK: Fitbit's likely to be moving away from those as the company shifts to Wear OS watches.

 ECG is already a common smartwatch sensor and spot-checks for irregular heart rhythm, although it doesn't detect heart attacks or other heart disease.
 EDA is a more experimental sensor, which Fitbit uses to spot-check for signs of stress.
 EDA isn't necessary since Fitbit already calculates a daily Stress Score with its Premium subscription health service, but it could factor into Fitbit's aspirations towards mindfulness and wellness features down the road.
 Both sensors take readings by holding steel contact points on the sides of the tracker.